RaghuRamSatt/DS5010-Project/README.md

-            trials1 (int): The total number of trials in group 1 successes2 (int): The number of successes in group 2 trials2 (int): The total number of trials in group 2 alternative (str, optional): The alternative hypothesis, 'two-sided', 'greater', or 'less' (default is 'two-                                            sided')
+            trials1 (int): The total number of trials in group 1 successes2 (int): The number of successes in group 2 trials2 (int): The total number of trials in group 2 alternative (str, optional): The alternative hypothesis, 'two-sided', 'greater', or 'less' (default is 'two-sided')
     Output:
             p_value (float): The p-value of the test
     Raises:
             ValueError: If the input values for successes and trials are not integers, if trials1 or trials2 are 0, or if the alternative hypothesis is invalid

 2. `power_analysis_binomial_proportions`